Adding to 321 its reverse (123), we get a palindrome (444).

 321 is nontrivially palindromic in base 7, base 11 and base 16.

-321 is an esthetic number in base 10, because in such base it adjacent digits differ by 1.
+321 is an esthetic number in base 10, because in such base its adjacent digits differ by 1.

-It is a semiprime because it is the product of two primes, and also an emirpimes, since its reverse is a distinct semiprime: 123 = 3 ⋅41.
+It is a semiprime because it is the product of two primes, and also a Blum integer, because the two primes are equal to 3 mod 4, and also an emirpimes, since its reverse is a distinct semiprime: 123 = 3 ⋅41.